Demographics of Lesotho: Ethnic groups and languages

 Due to Lesotho's long history as a unified nation, that continued even through British colonial rule, the ethnic makeup of the country is very homogenous.
 Lesotho's ethno-linguistic structure consists almost entirely of the Basotho (singular Mosotho), a Bantu-speaking people: an estimate of 99.7 percent of the people identify as Basotho.
 The Kwena (Bakoena) are the largest subgroup of the Sotho; other Basotho subgroups include the Natal (North) Nguni, Batloung (the Tlou), Baphuthi (the Phuti), Bafokeng, Bataung (the Tau), Bats'oeneng (the tso'ene) and the Cape (South) Nguni (Thembu).
-Other ethnic groups include Europeans, numbering in the thousands, and several hundred Asians.
+Other ethnic groups in Lesotho include South Asians (Indian, Pakistani), numbering more than 4,000 and a few hundred Europeans.

 Sesotho (Southern Sotho) and English languages are both official.
 Afrikaans, Zulu, Xhosa and French are also spoken.

 Religion

 The population of Lesotho is estimated to be around 90 percent Christian.
 Roman Catholics, the largest religious group, make up around 45 percent of the population.
 Evangelicals comprise 26 percent of the population, and Anglican and other Christian groups an additional 19 percent.
 Muslims, Hindus, Buddhists, Baháʼí, and members of traditional indigenous religions comprise the remaining 10 percent of the population.